 When I woke up it almost looked like I was camping in a pond or something.
-Any other tent probably would have been submerged and soaked, but the Napier tent kept me high and dry.
+Any other tent probably would have been submerged and soaked, but the Napier truck tent kept me high and dry.

-Some of our favorite places we explored on that trip were the Sawtooth mountains in Idaho, the Tetons in Wyoming, the coastline of Oregon, and Glacier National Park in Montana.
+Some of our favorite places we explored on that road trip were the Sawtooth mountains in Idaho, the Tetons in Wyoming, the coastline of Oregon, and Glacier National Park in Montana.

 I like the improvements Napier has made on the latest 19 Series Backroadz tent, and our Napier truck tent has already survived a lot of abuse.

 The new grey color scheme is also nice, although I must admit I kind of miss the green colors of the older model.
 If Napier offers even more colors I think that would be a great idea for people wanting more choices.

 One of the things I love about vehicle tents in general is how they don’t take up any extra space on the ground, so it makes finding that perfect camping spot even easier — just roll up to a level spot and put your vehicle in park!

 Sometimes when I visit new countries, I miss my Napier truck tent and wish I could bring it with me for overseas camping!
 It really is that comfy.